–Expedition Kayaking —

 - Assist with loading and offloading of gear and supplies from water taxi.

-- If you have physical limitations that may make this difficult contact our office before booking to ensure this can be accommodated.
+If you have physical limitations that may make this difficult contact our office before booking to ensure this can be accommodated.

-- Back-country camp for five consecutive nights
+- Back-country camp for three to five consecutive nights

 - Break-down, move, and set-up camp at least 3 of the 6 days